pluginpizza/admin-bar-site-id/README.md

 ### Composer

-Admin Bar Site ID can be added as a dependency to your project via the [wpackagist composer repository](https://wpackagist.org/search?q=admin-bar-site-id).
+Admin Bar Site ID can be added as a dependency to your project via the [wp packages composer repository](https://wp-packages.org/packages/wp-plugin/admin-bar-site-id).

+`composer require wp-plugin/admin-bar-site-id`